bayodelaoye/ravenhood/app/README_ROUTES.md

     }
     ```

+* Error response: Watchlist from the current user already has this stock
+  * Status Code: 500
+  * Headers:
+    * Content-Type: application/json
+  * Body:

+    ```json
+    {
+      "message": "Watchlist already has this stock"
+    }
+    ```

-* Error response: Couldn't find a Review with the specified id
+* Error response: Couldn't find a watchlist with the specified id
   * Status Code: 404
   * Headers:
     * Content-Type: application/json